 A 2000 graduate of Emory University School of Law, Ms. Weisburd joined Dade Legal Aid’s Child Advocacy Project as an Advocate for Foster Youth in 2004 representing teenagers living in foster care in dependency hearings as well as assisting with social service and educational needs.
 Prior to joining Dade Legal Aid, she was an Associate at Hunton & Williams in the Corporate Technology Division in the Atlanta offices.
 She volunteered with Put Something Back screening clients and researched and wrote “Achieving Independence,” the Road to Independence Training Manual for judges and attorneys representing youth aging out of foster (“TYP”).
 Ms. Weisburd worked as an Advance Staff Member for Vice President Al Gore and the Clinton/Gore 1996 Presidential Campaign.
 Ms. Weisburd served as a board member of the City of Miami Beach Commission for Women and is active in the community.
 She is licensed in Florida and Georgia.

 Mr. Paulson graduated from St. Thomas University School of Law in 2004 and has practiced public interest law since 2005.
 He has worked in Dade Legal Aid’s Miami Beach Domestic Violence Department in the Miami Beach Police Station and in Dade Legal Aid’s Downtown Miami location under the Victims of Crime Act Project.
 He handles a high-volume practice specializing in domestic violence and family law matters and has represented victims in over 1,000 bench trials.
-In addition to representing victims of Domestic Violence, Sexual Violence, Dating Violence and Repeat Violence in Permanent Restraining Order hearings, Mr. Paulson trains and supervises new attorneys, pro bono attorneys and certified legal interns.
+In addition to representing victims of Domestic Violence, Sexual Violence, Dating Violence and Repeat Violence in Permanent Restraining Order hearings, Mr. Paulson serves as Director of Litigation, training and supervising staff attorneys, volunteers and certified legal interns.
 He also participates in outreach programs with training service providers, victim advocates and police officers.
 He is a Past-President of the South Miami-Kendall Bar Association and Board President of WeCare of South Dade, Inc. Mr. Paulson is admitted to practice in the Middle and Southern Districts of Florida and is fluent in Spanish.
 In his free time, he is a talented musician and aviator.

 Yolande Henry VanDam, a 2002 graduate of St. Thomas University School of Law, joined Dade Legal Aid as a Family Attorney in 2006 and has been practicing in the Family Law Division of Dade Legal Aid ever since where she handles complex paternity and divorce cases for indigent individuals and families in need of assistance with nowhere else to turn for help.
 Ms. Henry Van Dam is admitted to the United States District Court, Southern District of Florida and is a member of both the Jamaican American and Dade County Bar Associations.
 She is a Fellow in the inaugural Racial Justice Fellows Program of The Florida Bar Foundation, 2016-2017, where she actively participates as a leader for improvements to the delivery of services to the diverse poverty community.